 Yeah, look, I agree with that.

-And the GDP growth, the the manufacturing, I believe that Dave is right that the negatives have been coming from the trade war that President Trump created.
+And the GDP growth, the manufacturing, I believe that Dave is right that the negatives have been coming from the trade war that President Trump created.

-Hopefully, we can get off of that.
+Hopefully we can get off of that.

 But manufacturing is not doing well.

-The wider economy is doing quite well, but manufacturing by several measures is already in recession.
+The wider economy is doing quite well, but manufacturing, by several measures, is already in recession.

-If this coronavirus stuff wasn't it two consecutive Isn't a recession defined as two consecutive quarters of uh negative GDP?
+Isn't a recession defined as two consecutive quarters of negative GDP?

 Can we stick with the definition at least here, David?

-Yeah, that that is his point is that his point though is that manufacturing out of contraction, but what I don't think Austin remembered to bring up is that the ISM manufacturing number in our first month now after the phase one China trade deal went back into positive territory.
+But what I don't think Austin remembered to bring up is that the ISM manufacturing number in our first month now after the phase one China trade deal went back into positive territory.

-It is not contracting contracted again.
+It is not contracting.

-The manufacturing data did contract for five months in the peak of the trade war tensions, but the manufacturing, the industrial production, capex, and non-residential fixed investment had been spiking in 2017 and in twenty and the first two uh quarters of twenty eighteen and response to deregulation and the corporate tax cuts.
+But the manufacturing, the industrial production, CapEx, and non-residential fixed investment had been spiking in 2017 and the first two quarters of 2018 in response to deregulation and the corporate tax cuts.

 So I do believe it's fair to give President Trump credit for that.

-And the trade war issue is what it is, but now that we're in the phase one China trade deal, I think we have to be honest and admit that the numbers are picking up.
+But now that we're in the phase one China trade deal, I think we have to be honest and admit that the numbers are picking up.

-I I I preface by saying I think Dave is right that a big component of that downturn in manufacturing was trade war, and hopefully we're getting off of the trade war, because I think it was it was a backfire thing to do.
+I preface by saying I think Dave is right that a big component of that downturn in manufacturing was trade war.

 It wasn't smart.

-Uh but if you look at the latest jobs numbers, manufacturing jobs are negative still.
+But if you look at the latest jobs numbers, manufacturing jobs are negative still.

-There are parts, anything having to do with the consumer and having to do with the job market, are quite strong.
+There are parts, anything having to do with the consumer and having to do with the job market are quite strong.

 I have always said, Sean, that we should have hats off to both of them together.